 Middle School Athletics

 Middle School athletics is an optional program for our students.
 We offer a robust and competitive athletics program that is open to all student-athletes who desire to participate at a more competitive level.
-Although winning is an important goal, we also put a large emphasis on the process; We feel that dedication and commitment to one’s team, demonstrating a positive attitude, striving to win and doing your very best are key components of the athletic experience at the middle school level.
+Although winning is an important goal, we also put a large emphasis on the process.
+We feel that demonstrating a dedication and commitment to one’s team, maintaining a positive attitude, striving to win, and doing your very best are key components of the athletic experience at the middle school level.

 Athletic Program Goals